coder/docs/admin/user-management.md

 1. Go to **Manage** > **Users** > **New User**.

-2. In the new dialog window, provide the user's **name** and **email address** and select the **Auth Type** you want for the account:
+2. In the new dialog window, provide the user's **name** and **email address** and select the **Auth Type** you want for the account.

-   * Select **Built-In** as your Auth Type if you want the user to access Coder with a username/password combination
-   * Select **OpenID Connect** as your Auth Type if you would like to use your organization's OpenID Connect Identity Provider
+   Select **Built-In** as your Auth Type if you want the user to access Coder with a username/password combination; select **OpenID Connect** as your Auth Type if you would like to use your organization's OpenID Connect Identity Provider.

 3. Finally, choose the **Organization** to which the user belongs (this will affect the images to which the user has access).
 Click **Create**.